The British Esports Association's Advisory Board

 Paul Chaloner (aka ReDeYe) is a veteran British esports host, caster and presenter who has more than a decade of experience covering major competitive gaming tournaments.

-He has also worked on mainstream television, taken part in radio shows, presented in sporting stadiums and world class theaters, hosted his own shows, been a panellist, an expert, an ambassador and commentated on more than 50 game titles.
+He has also worked on mainstream television, taken part in radio shows, presented in sporting stadiums and world class theaters, hosted his own shows, been a panelist, an expert, an ambassador and commentated on more than 50 game titles.

 Michael "ODEE" O'Dell

 Team Dignitas general manager

-Michael O'Dell (aka ODEE) is president of long-running UK-based Esports organisation Team Dignitas, and manages its professional Esports teams.
+Michael O'Dell (aka ODEE) is general manager of long-running UK-based esports organisation Team Dignitas, and manages its professional esports teams.
 He is a veteran of competitive gaming and a keen supporter of the growing industry.

 Team Dignitas was founded in 2003 having started out in Battlefield 1942, and has grown to produce top sides across multiple titles including League of Legends, CSGO, Heroes of the Storm and more.

 Dignitas was acquired by US NBA basketball club The Philadelphia 76ers in 2016.

 An experienced games journalist, Philippa has written for a range of titles including Wired, BBC, The Guardian, Rock Paper Shotgun and more.

 She currently works for respected publication PC Gamer as deputy editor and has deep knowledge of MOBAs, MMOs and esports titles.

 Philippa has also been on the judging panel for prestigious awards including the Game BAFTAs and the Esports Industry Awards.